electric-it/minimart/README.md

 # MiniMart

-MiniMart is a RubyGem that makes it simple to build a repository of Chef cookbooks using only static files.u
+MiniMart is a RubyGem that makes it simple to build a repository of Chef cookbooks using only static files.

 Minimart is made up of two main components: